 - Ten days before the beginning of the payment period, the student meets all the student eligibility requirements.
 (Note: A student who has not completed the verification process, has an unresolved “C” code on the SAR, or has unresolved conflicting information is not covered by this provision.) and

 - Disbursement of those funds would have created a credit balance in federal student aid funds.

 The amount provided is the lesser of the presumed credit balance or the actual amount determined that the student needs to obtain the books and supplies.

 Financial Aid Eligibility for Approved Off-Campus Study

 A student’s enrollment in an Approved Off-Campus program may be considered enrollment at Wheaton College for the purpose of applying for federal and institutional financial assistance.
-Students make application for Approved Off-Campus enrollment through the Center of Global and Experiential Learning (GEL).
-Approved Off-Campus enrollment will only be available for students enrolling in a program included on the list of approved programs, which is available through the GEL Office.
+Students make application for Approved Off-Campus enrollment through Global Programs and Studies (GPS).
+Approved Off-Campus enrollment will only be available for students enrolling in a program included on the list of approved programs, which is available through the GPS Office.
 Students selecting a non-approved program will have an inactive Wheaton status and be required to file a returning student application for readmission through the Admissions Office.